cristiandruta/meterpu-example-for-monitoring-api/README.md

 ## Project Structure

-The compiled monitoring API library is found in the folder `lib`.
-A simple example of how to use the library is found in the `test` folder.
-The corresponding binary is called `test_mf_api`.
+A simple example
+of how to integrate MeterPU with ATOM monitoring framework is found in the `src` folder.
+The corresponding source file is called `main.cu`.

 ## Acknowledgment